D34THWINGS/react-named-router/README.md

 ### `useLocation()`

-Another React hook to retrieve current location.
+A React hook to retrieve current location.
 Contains pathname, state, etc.

+### `useCurrentRoute()`

+This React hook will let you use the currently exact matching route.

 ### Context API